top of page

 MECONIUM

-MECONIUM ASPIRATION MAS (Meconium Aspiration Syndrome)
+MECONIUM ASPIRATION (Meconium Aspiration Syndrome or MAS)

-The inhalation of meconium into the lungs.
-If a baby passes meconium before delivery, the meconium may be inhaled into the lungs, causing problems with breathing after the baby is born.
-This condition is called meconium aspiration syndrome (MAS).
+The inhalation of meconium into the lungs; if a baby passes meconium before delivery, the meconium may be inhaled into the lungs, causing problems with breathing after the baby is born; this condition is called meconium aspiration syndrome (MAS)

 MENINGITIS